-There is no interaction between alcohol and Ultraquin Cream however that does not mean an interaction cannot occur.
+There is no interaction between alcohol and Ultraquin Cream however, that does not mean an interaction cannot occur.
 Speak with your doctor about alcohol consumption during the time of treatment.

 What should I avoid while using Ultraquin Cream?

-You should avoid using anything that may irritate your skin; some examples may include harsh soaps, shampoos, or skin cleansers, hair coloring or permanent chemicals, hair removers or waxes, or skin products with alcohol, spices, astringents, or lime.
+You should avoid using anything that may irritate your skin; some examples may include harsh soaps, shampoos, skin cleansers, hair coloring or permanent chemicals, hair removers or waxes, or skin products with alcohol, spices, astringents, or lime.